ismailceylan/ast-generator/README.md

 `AsciiByteStream` library starts counting from 0 and zero points the first byte's itself, not before it.
 So, `beginning` constant packages this information and makes it portable by turning it into a symbol.

 Another important point is `match` sequence always returns `failed` symbol if it doesn't match.
 It always return `true` for `string` literal targets and returns always situated symbols' itself like `newline`, `endline`, `beginning` or `ending` if it matches one of them.
-This is important because it will be step in the scene when we need to add another sequence that uses conditional modifiers.
+This is important because this results will be placed on the scope of the component and conditional modifiers like `if` or `as` will consume this results.
+It is important to know what you will be dealing with in the future.

 <!-- For example, `as` method will create a sub-ast node and put captured data by sequence into it and this sub node will be placed into component's ast node.